djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 1. Create the GFM Bank Orchestrator Agent
 1. Test the complete solution

-### Extra Resources

-For additional support, you can access a [screen recording](https://ibm.box.com/s/vlnfp4b2kgdtczxufhhhdhqsheqslovy) of the instructions being completed on the watsonx Orchestrate UI.

 ### 🚀🚀🚀 Let's get started! 🚀🚀🚀 <!-- omit in toc -->

-## Connect to your assigned Watsonx Orchestrate instance
+### Connect to your assigned Watsonx Orchestrate instance

 - Log in to IBM Cloud (cloud.ibm.com).
-Navigate to top left hamburger menu, then to Resource List.
+Navigate to the top-left hamburger menu, then to the Resource List.
 Open the AI/Machine Learning section.
 You should see a **watsonx Orchestrate** service, click to open

   ![Watsonx Orchestrate service](./images/i1.png)